 In the basic user interface you can manage per-user and per-project translation memories.
 It can be used to download, wipe or import translation memory.

-Translation memory in JSON can be imported into Weblate, TMX is provided for interoperability with other tools.
+Translation memory in JSON can be imported into Weblate, the TMX format is provided for interoperability with other tools.

 You can search for translations in the view built for this.

 There is a platform-wide interface to manage the translation memory.

 It has the same options as the user interface, but also allows rebuilding parts of or the entire translation memory.
 All old entries can be flushed and re-created from a component or project by selecting « Administration » from amidst the different tabs at the top of the screen, and then « Translation memory ».